La grande dissimulation ovni soviétique

 This must be entirely to the liking of Moscow's military security specialists and news censors, who wish to hide the very existence of the Plesetsk rocket center -- and the popular notion that the apparition was a "flying saucer" obviously takes the heat off the true explanation, that it was a secret military space launch (which Moscow claims it never carries out).

-(This Petrozavodsk UFO of 1977, a decade after the FOBS blitz, marked a new phase in Soviet UFO consciousness.
+(This Petrozavodsk UFO of en , a decade after the FOBS blitz, marked a new phase in Soviet UFO consciousness.
 Ten years after the isolated first sighting of a Plesetsk launching, it was the start of a series of twilight satellite launchings from Plesetsk which were widely observed in Moscow and surrounding densely-populated regions of central Russia -- and were misperceived as giant flying saucers.
 Other similar events occurred on June 14, 1980 and May 15, 1981.
 But it was the popular and widely publicized Petrozavodsk case alone which probably instigated both the Gindilis Report and a wider Soviet public awareness which prepared the way for subsequent "UFO attacks" set off merely by sunlit rocket contrails in the sky.)

 As to Gindilis, those who know him classify him as "obviously a very slick operator" with important political functions.
 He is reportedly a very astute and shrewd careerist scientific bureaucrat, these same Western observers believe.